 The internet panel is lacking the unprintable trash-talk that goes with online gaming.

-Nick Danger 2 days ago
+Nick Danger about 1 month ago

 “I Have The Sword of Azeroth!”